bi3lu/witcherscript-redkit-tools/README.md

 The repository contains a Python language server for WitcherScript and a C# REDkit tooling foundation.
 The language server provides editor-facing language intelligence through the Language Server Protocol, while the C# project keeps Windows and REDkit-specific project data in a strongly typed model.

+It also includes a minimal VS Code extension used as an editor client for local language-server testing.

 ## Capabilities

 The WitcherScript language server currently supports: